-Access Dropbox in the Files app
+To access your Dropbox account in the Files app:

 - Open the Files app.

 - Under Locations, you’ll see your Dropbox folder.

 Note: If you uninstall the Dropbox iOS app, your Dropbox folder will be removed from the Files app.

 What Dropbox features are available on the Files app?